 - Take the earliest green fruits and pickle them, which renders them soft and not very spicy.

 - If you harvest the peppercorns just as they are beginning to turn red, and allow them to dry for a few days, the result is the common black peppercorn.

 - White pepper comes from the most mature stage of the ripening fruits.
 When the berries are completely red, you may pick them and remove the outer red husk, leaving you with a white kernel which you can grind like regular black peppercorns.

 Growing in Containers

 As a young plant, the peppercorn vine makes a handsome specimen for hanging baskets.
 You can usually maintain them for at least two seasons this way, but if you intend to cultivate fruit-producing plants, you will need to move the vines to a larger container in a greenhouse or conservatory environment.
 When you transition your plants to an upright growing position, you must provide a trellis for the vines to cling to.
-A healthy vine in a tropical greenhouse setting can reach between eight to 10 feet in height.
+A healthy vine in a tropical greenhouse setting can grow 8 to 10 feet in length.